What A Terpene Actually Is

 Why do my older jars feel weaker than when I bought them?

-Can I get just the terpene effect without the THC?
+Can I get the terpene effect without the THC?

 How are terpenes measured on the Certificate of Analysis?

-What does it mean when a flower jar lists "total terpenes" as a single percentage?
+What does it mean when a flower jar lists total terpenes as a single percentage?

 Are terpenes safe to consume in vape form?